Lane Cove Rugby: Early years

 Lane Cove men began playing regularly at Tantallon Oval in 1949, and in 1950 the club entered a team in the Burke Cup, before amalgamating with Artarmon to form the Lane Cove-Artarmon team.
 The distinguished New South Wales rugby player and sports administrator J. Darvall-Hunt served as Lane Cove's first Club Patron, with P. Siccard as President.
 Lane Cove Juniors began in 1951.
+Lane Cove Lane Cove just missed making the final four in its inaugural year in the Burke Cup competition in 1950, being defeated on averages by the Briars Club for fourth position.

 The Club achieved notable successes in Sydney rugby through the 1950s and 1960s.
 Big name players of these early years included Wallabies Ken Yanz and Saxon White.
 Ken Yanz began playing in the original Lane Cove-Artarmon juniors in the 1940s and later played for Lane Cove in the Whiddon Cup and Burke Cup.
 Later selected for Gordon Rugby Club, he became a long-standing player and captain for this Sydney Grade Club and was selected as a Wallaby in 1957.
+White played Burke Cup for the club in the 1963 season, after his retirement from international rugby.

 Lane Cove's juniors enjoyed strong success through the 1950s and their Under 21 side were New South Wales State Champions in 1958 after winning the North Harbour Competition and then defeating the winners of the South Harbour competition.